From rights and laws to registering a partnership and tying the knot, we explain all you need to know about gay marriage in Switzerland.

 While still not as progressive as other countries in Europe, Switzerland has come a long way when it comes to LGBT+ rights.
 And, as of December 2020, this includes the legalization of gay marriage in Switzerland.
 This followed the parliamentary amendment to the Swiss Civil Code to define marriage from “a union between a bride and a groom” to a “union between two people”.

 This marked an important victory for same-sex couples in the country; especially as it came several years after most other western European states had already passed the law.
 That said, it also saw a fair amount of criticism.
 In fact, in April 2021, opponents of gay marriage even gathered enough signatures to force a binding referendum on the matter.
-This might end in the overturning of the law.
-At the time of writing, the referendum “against marriage for all” is set for 26 September 2021.
+This referendum, held on 26 September 2021, saw the Swiss vote overwhelmingly to confirm the rights of gay couples to marry.

-To help you navigate the current – and, hopefully, future – rights around gay marriage in Switzerland, this guide covers the following:
+To help you navigate the rights around gay marriage in Switzerland, this guide covers the following:

 - Gay marriage in Switzerland